Tony Watt: St Johnstone

 Having left Leuven in February 2018, Watt was unable to sign for another club during the 2017–18 season.
 After training with Aberdeen due to a mutual connection with their manager Derek McInnes, he signed a one-year contract with St Johnstone in July 2018.
 On 21 July he scored for the first time since the previous August, netting the only goal of a 1–0 victory over Montrose in the group stage of the 2018–19 Scottish League Cup.
 He went on to score six goals in the opening nine games of the season, seeing him winning the Scottish Premiership Player of the Month award for August 2018.
 Watt then suffered a goal drought for four months, until scoring the only goal in the 89th minute of St Johnstone's 1–0 win over St Mirren on 26 December 2018.
 Manager Tommy Wright commented after the game: "We're trying to get Tony in the box more often and it's a great header from him that wins the game.
 That should do him a world of good."
 However, Watt only scored one more goal for St Johnstone, in a 2–0 win over Hamilton Accies in January 2019.
 In April 2019, it was announced that Watt had turned down the offer of a new contract with St Johnstone, and would leave at the end of the season.

 CSKA Sofia

 On 27 May 2019, Watt signed a three-year contract with Bulgarian club CSKA Sofia.
 He scored his first goal for the "redmen" in a competitive match on 20 July 2019, in the 3–1 league loss against Cherno More.
-Watt parted ways with the team by mutual consent in January 2020 due to personal reasons.
+Watt parted ways with the team by mutual consent in January 2020 for personal reasons.